Testing and Monitoring Email Serivce Provider Speed

 I set up an experiment to monitor the situation.
 I signed up for paid accounts with several ESPs, set up an MX server with no other mail traffic, no load, and no spam filter.
 Then I started dropping one email per minute into each ESP and timing how long it took to get the results back.
 I was floored.

 Every provider lost mail, too.
-For the most part, providers loose about 1 in every 128 messages.
-I received an OK signal from the providers API, and never received the message.
+For the most part, providers lose about 1 in every 128 messages.
+I received an OK signal from the provider's API, and never received the message.
 Remember, I don’t have a spam filter configured.

 MailJet went through a bad spell where they failed to deliver more than half of all messages… but after recovering, they became the most reliable in my group.
 I’m confident that with a long enough experiment window more ESPs will have a bad day, though MailJet did nothing to notify me that there was a problem and downplayed it when I asked.
 That said, they did answer my questions about it, which not all ESPs will do.
 I’m also impressed that they delivered mail days later instead of just dropping it.